ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

   <xacro:property name="caster_xoff" value="0.14"/>
 ```

 Here is a brief discussion on what these properties will represent in our urdf.
-The `base_*` properties all define the size of the robot’s main chassis.
-The `wheel_radius` and `wheel_width` define the shape of the robot’s two back wheels.
+The `base_*` properties all define the size of the robot's main chassis.
+The `wheel_radius` and `wheel_width` define the shape of the robot's two back wheels.
 The `wheel_ygap` adjusts the gap between the wheel and the chassis along the y-axis whilst `wheel_zoff` and `wheel_xoff` position the back wheels along the z-axis and x-axis appropriately.
 Lastly, the `caster_xoff` positions the front caster wheel along the x-axis.

 Let us then define our `base_link` - this link will be a large box and will act as the main chassis of our robot.
 In URDF, a `link` element describes a rigid part or component of our robot.
 The robot state publisher then utilizes these definitions to determine coordinate frames for each link and publish the transformations between them.

-We will also be defining some of the link’s visual properties which can be used by tools such as Gazebo and Rviz to show us a 3D model of our robot.
-Amongst these properties are `<geometry>` which describes the link’s shape and `<material>` which describes it’s color.
+We will also be defining some of the link's visual properties which can be used by tools such as Gazebo and Rviz to show us a 3D model of our robot.
+Amongst these properties are `<geometry>` which describes the link's shape and `<material>` which describes it's color.

 For the code block below, we access the `base` properties from the robot constants sections we defined before using the `${property}` syntax.
 In addition, we also set the material color of the main chassis to `Cyan`.
 Note that we set these parameters under the `<visual>` tag so they will only be applied as visual parameters which dont affect any collision or physical properties.